magneticio/vamp-router/README.md

 ### Updating the full configuration using Zookeeper

-When you provide vamp-loadbakancer with a valid Zookeeper connection string using the `-zooConString` flag, vamp-loadbalancer will watch for changes to the key: `/magnetic/vamplb`.
+When you provide vamp-router with a valid Zookeeper connection string using the `-zooConString` flag, vamp-router will watch for changes to the key: `/magnetic/vamplb`.
 You can set your own namespace using the `-zooConKey` flag.
 To this node you need to publish a full configuration in JSON format.
 Starting up a localproxy using Zookeeper looks like this:

     -zooConString=10.161.63.88:2181,10.189.106.106:2181,10.5.99.23:2181